poppy-project/poppy-docs/gettingstarted/poppy_project.md

 All Poppy Creatures are:
 - made from pieces of printable 3D and low cost engines,
 - using an embedded board for control (a Raspberry Pi-2 or Odroid for older versions),
-- based on a Python library, [Pypot]( pypot/doc/about.html), allowing to control Dynamixel servomotors in an easy way,
+- based on a Python library, [pypot](../pypot/doc/about.html), allowing to control Dynamixel servomotors in an easy way,
 - have a simulator available (based on vrep),
 - have a visual programming language (Snap! a variation of Scratch),
 - and textual language Python.